DIRAC Setup Structure

-The basic DIRAC components are Services, Agents, and Executors.
+The basic DIRAC components are Services, APIs, Agents, and Executors.

 are passive components listening to incoming client requests and reacting accordingly by serving requested information from the Database backend or inserting requests on the Database backend.
 Services themselves can be clients of other Services from the same DIRAC System or from other Systems.

 are active components, similar to cron jobs, which execution is invoked periodically.
 Agents are animating the whole system by executing actions, sending requests to the DIRAC or third party services.